- Paige took the first steps to break out of unemployment and build more stability in her life

-Christine brought up the vacancy at the Club Catalina with Paige, highlighting how the employer was looking for enthusiastic young people to work in the Café as a barista or in the bar or gaming area.
+Christine brought up the vacancy at the Club Catalina with Paige, highlighting how the employer was looking for enthusiastic young people to work in the Café as a barista or in the bar.

 Paige had some previous barista experience, so with her consent, Christine rang the employer and set up a meeting that day for Paige.

 After the meeting Christine spoke with Cushla who was very impressed with how Paige interviewed and was willing to give her a start once she had completed her Responsible Service of Alcohol (RSA) training.